-The Marine Game Fish Tagging Program utilizes two types of tags, each of which have proven to have good tag retention and ease of application.
-T-bar anchor tags are most suitable for smaller fish (10-27 inches) and are applied using the Dennison Standard Soft Grip Tagging Gun (Model D16000).
-The larger nylon dart tags are best suited for larger fish (27 inches and larger) and are applied using a provided tagging applicator.
+The Marine Game Fish Tagging Program utilizes two types of tags, each of which are proven to have good tag retention and ease of application.
+T-bar anchor tags are most suitable for smaller fish and are applied using the Amram Comfort Grip Standard Tagging Gun.
+The larger nylon dart tags are most suitable for larger fish and are applied using a provided tagging applicator.
+For a complete list of tag type and fish size criteria, please refer to the target species list.
 Both tag types are supplied to participating anglers along with blank datasheets.

 Anglers who recapture a tagged fish are asked to report the recapture as soon as possible.
 The tag number, which is printed on the tag, should be recorded.
 If possible, take a photo of the tag number and release the fish with the tag intact so that it may potentially be recaptured multiple times.
 Along with the tag number, the angler should provide his or her name and address, the location and date of the recapture, and a measurement of the fish.
 Any other information regarding the condition of the fish is appreciated.